cjmckee/chess/README.md

 # chess
-Beta chess game vs a bot making random moves great
+Beta chess game vs a bot with some AI for making moves :)

+Can beat my little sister at least